soDLA-publishment/soDLA/docs/register_configurations.md

 ## Register Configurations

 The register is configurated by csb bus, from software side. reference is the nvdla.org/hw/v1/hwarch.html.
+D_*** , means the register infomation is in the dual register group, S_*** means the register infomation is in the single register group.
 As a practice, the example would be used from the test case of dc_1x1x8_1x1x8x1_int_0

 ### SDP RDMA Group